 - Certain export transactions

-Support for the Cuban People or People-to-People Travel?
-Which one to choose?
+The Support for the Cuban People travel category

-We’re giving these categories their own section because they are the most popular categories for traveling to Cuba from the US.
-But also, because they are really confusing!
+We’re giving this category its own section because it currently is the most popular category for traveling to Cuba from the US.
+But also, because it may be really confusing!

 American travelers love this category because, as you probably already gleaned from the wording, it’s pretty vague.
 You have lots of wiggle room and can pretty much do many of the activities you would in any other Caribbean country.